 - What are the backgrounds of the board members?
-Are there any investment-related educational requirements for board members? - Per statute, there are 3 firefighters elected by the membership, the finance director (or designee), and the mayor (or designee).
+Are there any investment-related educational requirements for board members? - Per statute, there are 3 firefighters elected by the membership, the finance director, and the mayor.
 Citizen board members are selected by their willingness to serve and general knowledge. - What training is provided and/or required of new board members?
 How frequently are board members provided investment-related education? - PRB has set guidelines for board education.
 Investment education is provided at conferences as well as quarterly, in-house, by our consultant. - What are the minimum ethics, governance, and investment education requirements?
-Have all board members satisfied these minimum requirements? - All board members have met the required PRB Training Requirements for Ethics, Governance and Investment's. - Does the system apply adequate policies and/or procedures to help ensure that all board members understand their fiduciary responsibilities?
+Have all board members satisfied these minimum requirements? - Education requirements are set by PRB.
+Due to COVID-19 all conferences were cancelled for Spring 2020.
+There are board members that had registered for those conferences to meet the requirements.
+Those members will reschedule for upcoming educational opportunities. - Does the system apply adequate policies and/or procedures to help ensure that all board members understand their fiduciary responsibilities?

-- What is the investment management model (i.e. internal vs. external investment managers)? - External - Does the board receive impartial investment advice and guidance?
+What is the investment management model (i.e. internal vs. external investment managers)?

+External

+Does the board receive impartial investment advice and guidance?

-• How frequently is an RFP issued for investment consultant services?
+How frequently is an RFP issued for investment consultant services?